bobach/feed-this-much/README.md

 # Feed This Much
 II1305 Project

+# Windows
+If you are using Windows, you can install WSL and follow the rest of instructions.

 ## How to set up local env
 Project has some dependencies that need to be installed.
 We use `uv` package manager to handle the dependencies.